cert-manager/testing-addons/cm-ingress/README.md

   installCRDs = "true"
 }

+# The following parameters must be used in combination
+# 1. issuer_type is "SelfSignedCA" and controller.service.type is "ClusterIP", which can be tested in a local kind environment.
+# 2. issuer_type is "ACME" and controller.service.type is "LoadBalancer", which can be tested in a cloud environment such as GKE.

+# Type of Issuer that is used to issue certificates.
+Default is "ACME", the other is "SelfSignedCA"
+issuer_type = "ACME"

 # The arguments will be passed to the ingress-nginx helm values
 ingress_nginx_arguments = {
+  # The service type of ingress-nginx-controller.
+Default is "LoadBalancer", the other is "ClusterIP"
+  "controller.service.type"              = "LoadBalancer"
+  # IP address to assign to load balancer when using "LoadBalancer" type (if supported)
+  # "controller.service.loadBalancerIP" = "<my-static-ip>"

   "controller.image.digest"              = ""
-  "controller.service.type"              = "ClusterIP"
   "admissionWebhooks.enabled"            = false
   "controller.admissionWebhooks.enabled" = true
   "controller.watchIngressWithoutClass"  = true

-  # IP address to assign to load balancer when using "LoadBalancer" type (if supported)
-  # "controller.service.loadBalancerIP" = "<my-static-ip>"
 }

+# The email of "letsencrypt" ACME issuer.
+Must be a valid email if you set `issuer_type = "ACME"`
+acme_email = "test@example.com"

 # Hostname that demo ingress to use.
 Default is "example.com"
 ingress_hostname = "example.com"